sysbiolux/IDARE-QuickStart/README.md

 The Tutorial contains three parts.

-Part 1 is an example with the E. coli metabolic model.
+Part 1 is an example with the E. coli metabolic model overlayed with metabolomic, proteomic and gene expression data.

-Part 2 is an example with the Zebrafish metabolic model.
+Part 2 is an example with the Zebrafish metabolic model and gene expression data from 3 pancreatic cell types.

 Part 3 is an example with the Human metabolic model (Recon2) with an automated representation of the visualization from the original IDARE webportal.